 Confidentiality, professionalism, inclusiveness, respect, compassion, and qualified service.

-The Regina sexual assault centre is a progressive an inclusive organization that is dedicated to reducing and preventing all forms of sexual violence towards all individuals.
-This goal is accomplished through affective counselling, public education, and advocacy.
-The centre provide supportive services and referrals to anyone, including family, who has been impacted by sexual violence.
+The Regina Sexual Assault Centre is a progressive and inclusive organization that is dedicated to reducing prevalence and impacts of all forms of sexual violence towards all individuals.
+This goal is accomplished through effective counselling, public education, and advocacy.
+The Centre provide supportive services and referrals to anyone, including family, who has been impacted by sexual violence.

 In the late 1960's and early 1970's, western societies experienced a resurgence of feminist collective activism.
 This activism focused on addressing the inequalities that women were experiencing in all areas of their lives.
 In June of 1975, Denise Hildebrand and Abby Ulmer opened the doors of the Regina Women's Community Centre with a vision of promoting the equality of women within their own community.
 An initial grant from the Province of Saskatchewan provided funds for a drop in, referral and counselling service, as well as a lending library and advocacy.